 Lives in Changing Times:

-In this highly acclaimed work first published in 1974, Glen H. Elder, Jr. presents the first longitudinal study of a Great Depression cohort.
+In this highly acclaimed work published in 1974, Elder presents the first longitudinal study of a Great Depression cohort.
 He follows 167 individuals born in 1920-21 from their elementary school days in Oakland, California, through the 1960s.
 Using a combined historical, social, and psychological approach (known now by the term “life-course”), Elder assessed the influence of the economic crisis on the lives of these Californians over two generations.
-In subsequent work, he followed a younger cohort of Berkeley children, born in 1928-29, into the middle years of life and compared them to the Oakland cohort on the personal impact of both the Great Depression and World War II.
-The 25th anniversary edition (1999) includes a new chapter on this cohort comparison along with an account of the emerging field of life course research and theory. — For more information: www.amazon.com.
+In subsequent work, he followed a younger cohort of Berkeley children, born in 1928-29, into the middle years of life and compared them to the Oakland cohort on the personal impact of the Great Depression, World War II and the Korean War.
+This 25th anniversary edition (1999) includes a new Chapter 11 on this cohort comparison along with an account of the emerging field of life course research and theory. — For more information: www.amazon.com.

 Children of the Land: Adversity and Success in Rural America

 (The John D. and Catherine T. MacArthur Foundation Series on Mental Health and Development) by Glen H. Elder Jr. and Rand D. Conger | 2000 | ISBN-10: 0226202666 | ISBN-13: 978-0226202662 | 394 p.

 In Children of the Land, the authors ask whether traditional observations about farm families – strong intergenerational ties, productive roles for youth in work and social leadership,dedicated parents and a network of positive engagement in church, school, and community life – apply to three hundred Iowa children who have grown up with some tie to the land.
 The answer is a resounding yes.
 In spite of the hardships they faced during the agricultural crisis of the 1980s, these children, whose lives are followed from the seventh grade to after high school graduation, proved to be remarkably successful, both academically and socially. — For more information: www.amazon.com.